ShahiTechnovation/X4PN/docs/blockchain-components.md

 1. Navigate to the Blockchain Dashboard at `/blockchain`
 2. Connect your MetaMask wallet
-3. Ensure you're on Polygon Mainnet
+3. Ensure you're on Base Mainnet
 4. Deposit USDC using the blockchain deposit modal
 5. Connect to a VPN node using the blockchain session control
 6. Withdraw funds using the blockchain withdraw modal